 - Integration: Support for 14+ Enterprise Apps, including Oracle, Salesforce, Workday

-- Best For: End-to-end testing of internal enterprise chatbots (HR, IT, Finance).
+Best For: End-to-end testing of enterprise chatbots connected to business applications.

 5. Mabl